luislopez-dev/Razor-Pages-TDD-CI-Template-for-.NET/README.md

 <strong>This repository is intended for educational and experimental purposes only.
 It is not production-ready and should not be used in live or critical environments.</strong>

-Some patterns like dtos and isolated use cases have been omitted due to time constraints.
-I might continue to refine this project in future updates.
-If you need references on how to use DTOs and other patterns feel free to review this project: https://github.com/luislopez-dev/.Net-datingApp-web-api/tree/main/datingApp
+<strong>This project focuses on high-level architecture.</strong> Some patterns like dtos and isolated use cases have been omitted.
+I might continue to refine this project in future updates as time permits.
+If you need references on how to use DTOs and other patterns which are not included in this project feel free to review this repo: https://github.com/luislopez-dev/.Net-datingApp-web-api

 ## Business Logic